squ1dd13/CLEO-iOS/README.md

 * [Alexander Blade](http://www.dev-c.com/) for creating CLEO Android, and for publishing information on his Android-specific opcodes ([here](https://gtaforums.com/topic/663125-android-cleo-android/)).
-* [DK22Pac](https://github.com/DK22Pac) and all the others who have contributed to [plugin-sdk](https://github.com/DK22Pac/plugin-sdk), which was very helpful for creating game structures.
+* [DK22Pac](https://github.com/DK22Pac) and all the others who have contributed to [plugin-sdk](https://github.com/DK22Pac/plugin-sdk), which has been very helpful for creating game structures.
+* All those who have contributed to the [gtasa-reversed](https://github.com/codenulls/gta-reversed) project, which has been a valuable resource for building my understanding of some of the more complex systems which are common between the PC and iOS versions.
 * oliver#1219 for gifting me GTA III and VC (amongst other games) to help research into getting CLEO working in those games too.
 * Members of the CLEO iOS [Discord server](https://discord.gg/cXwkTUasJU) for reporting bugs, helping investigate them and testing fixes.
 * The GTA modding community in general for doing so much of the research which made CLEO iOS possible.